Washington Week: History

 Washington Week premiered as Washington Week in Review on February 23, 1967 on National Educational Television and was picked up by PBS in 1970.
 Since its first episode in 1967, the program's announcer has been Paul Anthony.

-In 1971, Robert MacNeil took on the task of hosting the series, and would move on after anchoring PBS's Watergate coverage to found PBS's first weeknight newscast, The Robert McNeil Report, which would eventually become the PBS News Hour; from 1974, Paul Duke served as host and moderator, until he was succeeded in 1994 by Ken Bode.
+In 1971, Robert MacNeil took on the task of hosting the series after temporarily replacing Furber following the departure of Max Kampelman, and would move on after anchoring PBS's Watergate coverage to found PBS's first weeknight newscast, The Robert McNeil Report, which would eventually become the PBS News Hour; in 1973, Furber temporarily returned as moderator, from 1974, Paul Duke served as host and moderator, until he was succeeded in 1994 by Ken Bode.

+From 1971 to 1976, the show was produced under National Public Affairs Center for Television.
+Therefore during the show's run under NPACT, it spawned two spin-off series, Thirty Minutes With... (later known as Washington Straight Talk from 1973 to 1975 after being nameless in PBS' press release of the fall 1973 schedule), aired from 1971 to 1975, originally hosted by Elizabeth Drew, and later a rotation of guest panelists after Drew left, and Washington Connection in 1974, which was among the programs cancelled by the new programming cooperative.

+In 1979, the Ford Motor Company was assigned as its first corporate underwriter, a tradition that had continued for 20 years.
 In 1999, Dalton Delan fired Bode.
 On October 1, 1999, Gwen Ifill became the host of the program until her death on November 14, 2016.
 A successor was not announced immediately.
 Ifill shortened the program's name as Washington Week on February 9, 2001, two years after she took over, as a sign that "the show would spend more time looking forward."
 On April 20, 2017, WETA announced that Robert Costa of The Washington Post would become the next moderator of Washington Week.

-On January 8, 2010, Washington Week began broadcasting in high definition, with broadcasts presented in letterboxed and pillarboxed format for viewers with standard-definition television sets watching either through cable or satellite television.
+On January 8, 2010, Washington Week became the second Sunday morning talk show to broadcast in high definition (after ABC's This Week on April 20, 2008), with broadcasts presented in letterboxed and pillarboxed format for viewers with standard-definition television sets watching either through cable or satellite television.
 The program also introduced a new set and upconverted its existing graphics package to HD.